The application for CCAS Residence Hall Peer Advisor is now OPEN – APPLY HERE

 This is an accordion element with a series of buttons that open and close related content panels.

 Cross-College Advising Service (CCAS) is Peer Advisors for work during the 2023-2024 academic year with potential to continue.
 To apply, note the dates of employment (below), read the full position description, and submit your application.
 For full consideration, submit your application by March 24, 2023.
 Candidates are being interviewed on a rolling basis – don’t wait to apply!

 Dates and Times

-We are looking for applicants who are available during the Fall 2019 and Spring 2020 semesters.
+We are looking for applicants who are available during the Spring 2022 semester.
 Peer Advisors typically work between 5 to 10 hours per week when classes are in session September through May.
-Our offices are staffed by Peer Advisors Monday through Thursday from noon to 4:30 and on Fridays from 10:00 am to 2:00 pm.
+Our offices are staffed by Peer Advisors Monday through Thursday from 12:30pm to 4:30.
+Scheduled hours will fall within those times.

 The per-hour compensation is $13.00